 When asked about the image of Cuba that comes to peoples’ heads, painted houses and old cars typically come to mind.
 But after spending a few days exploring just a corner of this beautiful country, I learned that there’s a lot more to it than the cars and houses.

 First of all, some mythbusting: not everyone drives old, classic cars in Cuba.
 In fact, most people drive somewhat older but relatively normal cars.
 The colorful, antique cars (especially the shiny, convertible ones) are often taxis that shuttle around tourists.
 To our dismay, we were surprised to find that riding in a classic convertible taxi cost twice as much as riding in a normal one!

 Once we got outside of the heavily touristed areas, we started to see more of the Cuba that people call home.
 It’s the Cuba where you can buy a breakfast sandwich for 1 CUC (~$1 USD).
 The Cuba where people sing dramatic old Spanish songs on karaoke while sipping on mojitos.
 The beautiful Cuba where taxi drivers blast reggaeton out of the broken windows of their old cars while driving through one of the most beautiful starlit tobacco fields I’ve ever seen.
+The Cuba where there are so many interesting things to see and do (here’s some inspiration for must-do activities in Cuba).
 This Cuba?
 Yeah, it ROCKS.